Time Card Calculator

 Simple enough.
 But what if you end at 5:30 pm (17:30 in 24-hour time) or begin at 8:45 am?
-In this case, you would take the number after the colon and divide by 60.
+In this case, you would take the number after the colon (or take the minutes) and divide by 60.

 For example, 17:30 is the same as 17 and 30/60.
 You can reduce the fraction to change the number to 17.5.
 For 8:45 am, we would rewrite it as 8 and 45/60.
 This becomes 8.75 after the fraction is reduced.

 Step Three: Subtract the Start Time from the End Time

 The third step is to subtract the start time from the end time.
 If you work from 8:30 am to 5:00 pm (17:00), you would subtract 8.5 from 17.0, which equals 8.5 hours.

 This isn’t necessarily the number of hours you worked in a day.
 This amount is just the number of hours you were at work because it might include any unpaid breaks you took; we’ll account for those next.

 Step Four: Subtract Breaks from the Hours at Work

 The next step is to subtract any unpaid breaks you took during the day.
 This is only necessary for unpaid breaks or to subtract breaks from billable project time.

 For example, if you take one half-hour break for lunch and two 15-minute breaks, then you can subtract one hour from the total time worked.

 Each employer varies in the breaks that are paid or unpaid to employees.
 Be sure to check with your employer to understand which breaks must be entered into your time card.